 Positive Behaviour for Learning habits enable students to engage in learning, make good academic progress and sustain good relationships with both adults and peers.
 Establishing Positive Behaviour for Learning habits helps students make smoother transitions into college, employment and adult life.
 Students should:

-- Line up quietly/in line ups and/or outside a classroom prior to the start of a lesson. - Enter the classroom in a calm, orderly manner, standing behind their chairs, in the seating plan devised by the teacher and immediately commence the review activity when instructed. - Listen to a staff member when the class is being addressed. - Sit up straight in their seat with their chair tucked under the desk at all times. - Track the teacher. - Not shout or call out. - Be equipped with the full equipment list. - Not bring sweets/fizzy drinks or energy drinks into the academy.
+Line up quietly/in line ups and/or outside a classroom prior to the start of a lesson.

+- Enter the classroom in a calm, orderly manner, standing behind their chairs, in the seating plan devised by the teacher and immediately commence the review activity when instructed. - Listen to a staff member when the class is being addressed. - Sit up straight in their seat with their chair tucked under the desk at all times. - Track the teacher. - Not shout or call out. - Be equipped with the full equipment list. - Not bring sweets/fizzy drinks or energy drinks into the academy.
 The academy upholds a healthy school agenda.
-(These will be confiscated). - Ensure that toilet visits are taken during break or lunch unless the student has a medical condition, in which case a medical pass will be issued by the appropriate Pastoral Leader/Welfare Manager (reasonable adjustment). - Ensure that no more than 3 students are in the toilet at the same time (only 1 per cublicle).

-- Take the necessary care and time to ensure that homework and classwork in books is presented appropriately - titles underlined, feedback in green pen, dates and handwriting clearly legible. - Work to the very best of their ability in each lesson showing focus and diligence. - Ensure that all homework tasks are attempted and completed to the best of their ability. - Record all homework in planners and ensure it is completed to the best of their ability. - Seek a teacher or other adult's help if any aspects of homework or classwork presents serious difficulty.
+(These will be confiscated). - Ensure that toilet visits are taken during break or lunch unless the student has a medical condition, in which case a medical pass will be issued by the appropriate Pastoral Leader/Welfare Manager (reasonable adjustment). - Ensure that no more than 3 students are in the toilet at the same time (only 1 per cubicle). - Take the necessary care and time to ensure that homework and classwork in books is presented appropriately - titles underlined, feedback in green pen, dates and handwriting clearly legible. - Work to the very best of their ability in each lesson showing focus and diligence. - Ensure that all homework tasks are attempted and completed to the best of their ability. - Seek a teacher or other adult's help if any aspects of homework or classwork presents serious difficulty.